astrichthyes/Lost-Soul-Arts-Mod/README.md

 **BEFORE YOU INSTALL:**

-***FIRST WARNING: PLEASE BE AWARE THAT THE CONTENTS OF THIS MOD ARE NOT YET APPROVED FOR USE ONLINE.
-THIS WOULD ONLY BE ACCEPTABLE ON A SERVER DEDICATED TO THE MOD, WHICH I DO NOT HAVE THE BANDWIDTH TO CREATE OR MANAGE.***
+***FIRST WARNING: THE CONTENTS OF THIS MOD ARE ONLY APPROVED FOR USE ON OUR EXCLUSIVE PRIVATE SERVER.***

 ***SECOND WARNING: IT IS RECOMMENDED THAT YOU START WITH FRESH SAVES.
-THERE IS A CHANCE THAT TRYING TO USE PRE-MODDED SAVES WILL CAUSE THEM TO BREAK.
-EX.
-MY CHARACTER FROM AN OLD SAVE HAD PERMANENTLY-EMPTY SPELL SLOTS.***
+USING VANILLA SAVES WILL CAUSE THEM TO BREAK.
+FOR EXAMPLE: MY CHARACTER FROM AN OLD SAVE HAD PERMANENTLY-EMPTY SPELL AND MIRACLE SLOTS.***

 ----------------------------------